RAS-University/robotic-courses/docs/MPC.md

   We can notice the that is exactly the terms that we have in the cost function (2).
 </details>

-The way the **cost function** $J$ is set up here is that the integral is always positive (due to the properties of $Q$ and $R$), for any $\bar{x}(t)$ and $\bar{u}(t)$ combination.
+The way the **cost function** $J$ is set up here leads to the integral always being positive (due to the properties of $Q$ and $R$), for any $\bar{x}(t)$ and $\bar{u}(t)$ combination.
 We can have a feeling of what this cost function represents.
 The matrices $Q$ and $R$ are weighting matrices/values that allow us to tune the cost function, where these matrices tradeoff between non-zero states and non-zero control inputs.
 We will be thinking about $Q$ and $R$ as weights to determine how much we value state compared to how much we value control.

-We can now formulate the optimization problem that we would like to solve as follows:
+We can now formulate the optimization problem we would like to solve as follows:
 $$
 \min_{\bar{u}(t) \in \mathbb{R}^m} \quad J = \int_0^\infty \left( \bar{x}(t)^T Q \bar{x}(t) + \bar{u}(t)^T R \bar{u}(t) \right) dt
 $$